 What Does it Look Like to Study Computer Science at Concordia?

-As a student here, you'll discover:
+As a student here, you'll earn an innovative degree:

 - Dedicated computer science lab with Dell/VMware servers and several test computers